-First Things First Okanagan has invited twenty-four dynamic speakers from around British Columbia to address, “Energy: our present our future” at Penticton Secondary School.
-Explore new and sustainable energy technologies and programs at the Trade Display, explore environmental art and topical films.
-Come for an hour or stay for the whole day.
+First Things First Okanagan invited twenty-four dynamic speakers from around British Columbia to address, “Energy: our present our future” in Penticton.
+A trade display explored new and sustainable energy technologies and programs.

 12 p.m. keynote address: Alisha Clancy, David Suzuki Foundation

 “A Good News Story: Global Trends in Renewable Energy”

 The 2017 Alternative Energy Symposium was made possible by our very generous sponsors!

 Special thanks to: Fortis BC, The City of Penticton, Berry & Smith, Quick-Therm Insulation Solutions, Argon Electrical Solar, Betts Electric, Penticton Lakeside Resort, Whole Foods Market, Huber Bannister Chevrolet, Swiss Solar Tech Ltd, Canadian Energy, Burrowing Owl Estate Winery, Okanagan Wind, Craig Henderson (Royal Lepage), Dandelion Renewables and Terratek Energy!

 As some of you may know, we formed First Things First Okanagan a couple of years ago after a meeting with Fred Ritchie.
 Dick Cannings was there at the beginning and now he is in the Canadian House of Commons as our constituency’s Member of Parliament and he continues to put his efforts into building a de-carbonized society.
 Click the link below and see Dick speak about our current projects and upcoming Alternative Energy Symposium, “Energy: Our Present, Our Furture”

 ***Keep an eye out for upcoming announcements regarding the Symposium!***